stephnitis/reading-notes/class-01.md

 - The HTML `<script>` element is used in HTML pages to tell the browser to load the JavaScript file (rather like the `<link>` element an be used to load a CSS file).
 - If you view the source code of the page in the browser, the JavaScript will not have changed the HTML, because the script works with the model of the web page that the browser has created.

+- Notes directly from HTML & CSS / JavaScript & JQuery by Jon Ducket

 ### Things I want to know more about

 1. The `<meta>` element and how to apply it in order to generate traffic to a page.